chi-feng/python-osx-getting-started/README.md

 ## Virtual environments

-Virtual environments are extremely useful when collaborating on a project with other developers since virtualenvs allow you to specify specific versions of python and required packages for a particular peojct.
-However, each package manager has its own way of setting up virtual environments, and even the best solutions tend to have issues with cross platform compatibility.
+Virtual environments are extremely useful for collaboration since virtualenvs allow you to specify versions of python and required packages for a project.
+However, each package manager has its own way of setting up virtual environments, so even the best solutions tend to have issues with cross platform compatibility.

-**If you are working on a solo project, you probably don't need to set up a virtual environment unless your base environment is totally broken.** However, if you plan on sharing your code, then you can always export your current environment so that others can duplicate it.
+**If you are working on a solo project, you probably don't need to set up a virtual environment unless your base environment is totally broken.**

+However, if you plan on sharing your code, then you can always export your current environment so that others can duplicate it.
 Using `pip`, you can export all installed packages and their versions to a file:
 ```bash
 $ pip freeze > requirements.txt
 ```